 Proprietary tools often constitute a black-box to the user, especially in the field of scientific computing.
 The availability of the source code, on the other hand, allows him to know exactly what happens on each and every step of the simulation and what assumption and approximations are being made.
 This approach is a fundamental principle of Open Science that enables reproducibility of research.
 By being open, ASL also offers users complete freedom to extend and customize its functionality, either by themselves or by third party experts.
 Furthermore existence of a vital, supportive community guarantees long term maintenance and sustainability of the software.

-- License: GNU Affero General Public License (AGPL) with an optional commercial license.
+- License: GNU Affero General Public License (AGPL) with an optional commercial license (based on the permissive MIT License).

 - Computational engine: implemented in OpenCL, wrapped into C++ classes.